Is it safe to use a hot tub during pregnancy?

 - Avoid sitting near the inlet that provides newly heated water.

-- Get out of the hot tub if you start to sweat or feel any discomfort.
+- Get out of the hot tub if you feel any discomfort.

-- Stay out of the hot tub if you aren't in good health or you already have an elevated temperature due to fever, exercise, or previous hot tub or sauna use.
+You might limit time in the hot tub to even less than 10 minutes or avoid using a hot tub if you aren't in good health or you already have an elevated temperature due to fever, exercise, or previous hot tub or sauna use.